clowdhaus/eksnode/README.md

     - Improved validation of input parameters
     - Support for customizing the AMI using a configuration file
     - Support for specifying core component versions
-      - containerd & runc & CNI
+      - containerd, runc, CNI
-      - NVIDIA drivers & CUDA
+      - NVIDIA driver, EFA, etc.
     - Support for providing a kubelet config file
       - Either replace or merge with default kubelet config
       - https://github.com/awslabs/amazon-eks-ami/issues/661